-Colorado road trips typically center around the state’s mountains or desert canyons, and the recreational activities offered there.
-Now, a collection of small towns in southern and western Colorado have banded together to create an astronomical road trip called “Colorado Stargazing: Experience the Night.”
+A collection of small towns in southern and western Colorado have banded together to make this experience more epic than ever, creating an astronomical road trip called “Colorado Stargazing: Experience the Night.”

-Five Colorado towns and nine remote areas in Colorado have earned Dark Sky Sanctuary status from the International Dark Sky Association.
-This road trip takes you to the best sites to see across the state, beginning in the western Colorado town of Norwood and ending in Westcliffe.
+Fourteen areas across the state — five colorado towns and nine remote areas — have earned Dark Sky Sanctuary status from the International Dark Sky Association.
+This road trip takes you to the best places to stargaze in Colorado, beginning in the western Colorado town of Norwood and ending further east in Westcliffe.
 How long you spend en route is up to you — but we recommend taking it nice and slow.
 Few road trips are so easy to access while taking you so far away from big-city life.

 “There’s not a whole lot of civilization here,” John Metzger, President of the Norwood Chamber of Commerce, tells me.
 “And the skies are about as dark as anywhere on earth, because of the altitude combined with the dryness.
 There’s nothing in the way — a lot of clear skies.”

 On Wright’s Mesa, along the western end of the San Juan Mountains, three small towns have banded together to form a Dark Sky mega-spot.
 Norwood became a Dark Sky Sanctuary in 2019 and is the primary hub in the area, home to some 800 residents.
 Along with its IDA designation, the town has developed hiking and mountain biking trails to attract outdoor enthusiasts looking for a more affordable place to visit than nearby Telluride.
 But it’s the IDA certification that has bonded this town with other remote locations across Colorado — although you could combine two interests and look up during a nighttime hike.

 People come here who “have never even seen the Milky Way,” Metzger says.
 “And their reaction is always, ‘Wow.’
 It just sort of complements everything you do around here.”